BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 ## Step 2: Adding the signing keys

 The wallet is now fully configured.
 What is left to do is to add the necessary amount signing keys.

-#### Primary keys

 Adding a key technically means that users have to import the extended public key (XPUB) from each signing device that should be used to sign transactions.

+#### Adding the primary keys

 This sounds more complicated than it actually is.
 Depending on the specific signing devices that are being used, it can be as simple as scanning a QR code, connecting it via NFC or Bluetooth, or by using a USB cable.
 Bob does just that and imports the first two keys by himself.

 {% include image-gallery.html pages = page.images_primary-keys-bob %}

-Our application allows the users to create the wallet collaboratively.
-This means that each key holder can use their own phone and signing device to add their key.
-So Bob creates a key request that Alice can use.
+Next, it's time to add Alice's key, which will be imported from her Bitbox.
+Our app makes this process easy, because Bob can just create a key request that Alice can scan with her phone.
+Alternatively, he can also send it to her via a secure channel.

+{% include image-gallery.html pages = page.images_primary-keys-request-alice %}

+Alice has also downloaded the app, so she taps the big plus button on the homescreen and selects "provide a key" from the menu that pops up.
+On the next screen, she chooses to scan the key request.
+After doing that, the app displays the wallet configuration.
+Alice sees that her key will be used in the primary key set.
+She taps "provide key" and the app takes her through the same process like Bob.

+{% include image-gallery.html pages = page.images_primary-keys-alice-export-key %}

+But there is one additional step to take: Alice needs to transfer the information about her key back to Bob, so that he can add it to the wallet configuration.
+Since they are in the same room together, Bob scans the QR code that is shown on Alice's screen and goes through the same process as for the first two keys.

-{% include image-gallery.html pages = page.images_primary-keys-alice %}
+{% include image-gallery.html pages = page.images_primary-keys-alice-add-to-wallet %}

-Once Alice has added her key, Bob gets a push notification that prompts him to approve the newly added key.
+All primary keys have now been added to the wallet.
+Next, Bob and Alice need to add the inheritance keys in the same way.
+They plan to do that during a family gathering which is coming up on the following weekend.
+For now, Bob hits "Save and finish later".
+The application saves the progress locally and allows Bob to resume at any later point in time.

-{% include image-gallery.html pages = page.images_primary-keys-approve %}
+{% include image-gallery.html pages = page.images_creation-save %}

-#### Inheritance keys
+#### Adding the inheritance keys

+During the family reunion, Bob opens our application and starts adding Christina's and David's keys by connecting them via USB.

-The inheritance keys are added in the same way.
-Christina, David and Edward also use their own phones to add their signing devices to the wallet.
-Alternatively, they could have transmitted their public keys to Alice and Bob over a secure channel.
+They already have added their lawyer's key Alternatively, they could have transmitted their public keys to Alice and Bob over a secure channel.

 In the background, our application marks their keys as inheritance keys.
 The app then keeps track of whether the inheritance key set is unlocked or not and manages wallet access accordingly, on the application layer.
 This allows David, Christina and Edward to participate in the setup from the beginning without compromising the financial privacy of the parents.

-{% include image-gallery.html pages = page.images_add-inheritance-keys %}

-An added benefit of everybody using our application from the beginning is that it allows the family to conveniently perform key checks remotely and at regular intervals.

 On top of that, the children don't have to set up anything more or run through a dedicated recovery process when the time comes.
 The app just unlocks the wallet so that they can move the funds to another wallet.